mikebionic/viewscount/README.md

-Organic Views counter in Go
+## Organic Views counter in Go

-An example how to integrate into Gin API.
+An example how you can integrate viewscounter into Gin API.
 You should create a middleware handler

 ```go